esoreq/Day_one/_episodes/02-Terminal_basics.md

 ~~~
 {: .language-bash}

-## Hash tag - add comments to you code
+## Hash tag - add comments to your code
 - `#` the hash sign is used as the beginning of the comment in the script.
 In each line of the statement, the part starting with `#` is not executed.

 > ### Examples using `cd` and `#`